medium-serverless/backend-serverless-http-part1/Real World Serverless Part 4 - From Express.js route to AWS Lambda API.md

-//TODO put the .env's in the previous repo

 ### 4. Let's test it

 Make sure all dependencies are installed with `npm install` in both the root directory and the app directory.
 You can then run the project on your local machine with`sls offline --skipCacheInvalidation` and you should see it running: